Elijah Wood wet the bed, too

 I know this because he told me so.

 It was the summer of 2003, and after a year of relentlessly pitching Jane magazine, one of the editors finally picked up an essay of mine for their “It Happened to Me” column.
 The piece – about my life as a chronic bedwetter – was featured in their June/July issue, and for two months I practically moonwalked from newsstand to newsstand, buying multiple copies at a time, essentially begging the clerk to ask me why I wanted so many.

 “Funny you should ask,” I’d reply, flipping straight open to the page.

-So naturally, when I saw Elijah Wood at the airport, I bounded toward him with a magazine in hand.
+bit of a shameless fame whore.
+And so when I saw Elijah Wood at the airport, I bounded toward him with a magazine in hand.